-Her plays include Charlotte’s Letters (Winner: Henley Rose Award; NEWvember New Plays Festival Dublin; Semifinalist: O’Neill Center National Playwrights Conference; BETC’s Generations Award); Paranormal Love (Winner: MTWorks NewBorn Festival; Finalist: NEWvember Festival); Persephone (Winner: Heartland Theatre Company’s 10-Minute Play Contest; Semifinalist: Little Fish Theatre’s Pick of the Vine); Ellery (published in The Best Women’s Stage Monologues 2017); Quasars (published in The Best Women’s Stage Monologues 2014 and Best Contemporary Monologues for Women 18-35) and Juggling with Mr. Fields (nominated for The Kilroys List).
-Her work has been produced or developed by the Irish Repertory Theatre, Rover Dramawerks, Monster Box Theatre, Wild Rumpus Productions, 13th Street Repertory Theatre, AboutFace Dublin, Twilight Theatre Productions and other theaters.
-Her plays First Day in Trade and The Great Gaffe are published in The Best Ten-Minute Plays 2017 and The Best Ten-Minute Plays 2016, respectively.
-Jennifer is a Member of the Dramatists Guild and 365 Women a Year: A Playwriting Project.
+As a playwright, she is the author of Charlotte’s Letters (Henley Rose Award; NEWvember New Plays Festival Dublin; Semifinalist: O’Neill Center Playwrights Conference; BETC’s Generations Award); Paranormal Love (MTWorks NewBorn Festival of New Plays; Finalist: NEWvember Festival); Persephone (Heartland Theatre Company’s 10-Minute Play Festival) and other plays.
+Her plays have been produced or developed by the Irish Repertory Theatre, Rover Dramawerks, Monster Box Theatre, 13th Street Repertory Theatre, AboutFace Ireland, Wild Rumpus Productions and other theaters, and are published or forthcoming in The Best Ten-Minute Plays 2018, The Best Ten-Minute Plays 2017, The Best Women’s Stage Monologues 2017, The Best Ten-Minute Plays 2016, The Best Women’s Stage Monologues 2014 and Best Contemporary Monologues for Women 18-35.
+She is a Member of the Dramatists Guild, ICWP, and 365 Women a Year: A Playwriting Project.
 One of her most cherished awards is Best Actress, received for a small non-speaking role in her New York City high school’s contest play.

-Jennifer has worked in publishing and directed literary programs for the YMCA National Writer’s Voice and The Academy of American Poets.
+Jennifer has worked in publishing and directed nonprofit literary programs for the YMCA National Writer’s Voice and The Academy of American Poets.
 She lives near New York City with her husband, son, and daughter, two dogs, two cats, and a rabbit.